ChatShop: Interactive Information Seeking with Language Agents

+3) \texttt{select[index]}.
+When a single product is determined, the agent finalizes its recommendation.

-\paragraph{Communication Channel} In the task, we investigate two types of interaction.
-1) open-ended text-based interaction: the agent is allowed to ask open-ended questions and the shopper responds naturally in text.
-2) instance-based comparison: the agent presents an item to the shopper, in return the shopper provides comments on the item by comparing it to the requirements of the target product.
+\paragraph{Communication Channel} In this task, we investigate two types of interaction: 1) open-ended text-based interaction.
+The agent is allowed to ask open-ended questions, and the shopper responds naturally in text.
+2) instance-based comparison.
+The agent presents an item to the shopper, and the shopper provides comments on the item by comparing it to the requirements of the target product.
 Since the shopper has knowledge of the exact target product, there is a risk of the shopper directly revealing the target product through any communication channels.
-To prevent this, we limit the length of the shopper's response and employ a few other techniques.
+To prevent this, we instruct the shopper to reserve information until prompted and limit the length of the shopper's response.
+Empirically, we find these restrictions to be effective.